sdairs/vue3-fastapi-oath2-jwt-demo/README.md

 - A frontend UI built using Vue.js
 - A database using CockroachDB

+It is not perfect and certainly not production ready, but should provide a starting point for understanding how the components interact.

 ## Backend API
 The backend is a REST API built in Python and using FastAPI.